ibm-cloud-docs/vpc/bs_snapshots_create.md

 With the UI, CLI, API, or Terraform, you can create a snapshot of a first-generation {{site.data.keyword.block_storage_is_short}} volume that is attached to a running virtual server instance.
 You can create a snapshot of a boot or a data volume.
 If the volume is not attached to a server instance, you can't create a snapshot of it.
 {: shortdesc}

+In the current release of second-generation block storage volumes, you can take a snapshot of a second-generation storage volume even if it is not attached to a running virtual server instance.
+The feature is available in Dallas (`us-south`), Frankfurt (`eu-de`), London (`eu-gb`), Madrid (`eu-es`), Osaka (`js-osa`), Sao Paulo (`br-sao`), Sydney (`au-syd`), Tokyo (`jp-tok`), Toronto (`ca-tor`), and Washington (`us-east`) regions.
+Fast restore snapshot clones and consistency groups are not supported.
+Cross-regional snapshot copies are not supported if the source volume exceeds 10 TB or if it is encrypted with a customer-managed encryption key.

 Before you take a snapshot, make sure that all cached data is present on disk, especially when you're taking a snapshot of instances with Windows and Linux&reg; operating systems.
 For example, on Linux&reg; operating systems, run the `sync` command to force an immediate write of all cached data to disk.
 {: note}

-You can create a consistency group that contains snapshots of multiple volumes that are attached to a virtual server instance.
+You can create a consistency group that contains snapshots of multiple Gen 1 volumes that are attached to a virtual server instance.
 All snapshots in the consistency group are created at the same time and are loosely coupled.
 For more information, see [Creating snapshot consistency groups](/docs/vpc?topic=vpc-snapshots-vpc-create-consistency-groups).

-You can take a snapshot of a second-generation storage volume even if it is not attached to a running virtual server instance.
-The snapshots feature is available in Dallas (`us-south`), Frankfurt (`eu-de`), London (`eu-gb`), Madrid (`eu-es`), Osaka (`js-osa`), Sao Paulo (`br-sao`), Sydney (`au-syd`), Tokyo (`jp-tok`), Toronto (`ca-tor`), and Washington (`us-east`) regions.

-Fast restore snapshot clones and consistency groups are not supported for second-generation storage volumes in this release.
-Cross-regional snapshot copies are not supported if the source volume exceeds 10 TB or if it is encrypted with a customer-managed encryption key.

 ## Creating a snapshot in the console
 {: #snapshots-vpc-create-ui}